Melanee-Melanee/Speech-Recognition-Chatbot/README.md

  !pip install openai==1.3.7

-## Notice: I have developed this code on Ubuntu Linux machine
+## Notice: I have developed this code on Ubuntu 22.04.3 LTS Linux machine

 ## Applications: This code can be implemented in various cases such as IoT and so on in the future.